leonstafford/wp-static-site-generator-documentation/content/deploying/deployment-options/netlify/_index.en.md

  - hit the **Start static export** button to trigger the automated deployment

-{{% notice note %}}
+{{% notice tip %}}
-TIP: If it's your first time deploying to Netlify, you can just take your ZIP file and drag it onto the UI at Netlify to create your Netlify site, then configure any settings within Netlify.
+If it's your first time deploying to Netlify, you can just take your ZIP file and drag it onto the UI at Netlify to create your Netlify site, then configure any settings within Netlify.
 This will work best if you've chosen to export with relative links set, so that the site's URLs will work wherever deployed.
 {{% /notice %}}

 ### Netlify configuration options explained